Support a Garden in Africa

 How Much Does it Cost to Adopt a Garden and How are the Resources Used

-Knowledgeable and skilled people are needed to make Slow Food’s 10,000 Gardens a reality, including young leaders who can motivate the local communities.
+Knowledgeable and skilled people are needed to make Slow Food’s Gardens in Africa a reality, including young leaders who can motivate the local communities.
 The donation requested by Slow Food to support one garden (€900) is not only used to buy tools, wheelbarrows, watering cans and fencing but also to pay for the work and training of the African leaders who coordinate the communities.

 A part of the donation is used for monitoring the gardens already realized, to strenghten the local network through exchanges between communities and events as well as to guarantee study grants for young people, to help them travel and meet other communities.